 Finally, turn the slow cooker to low and cook for 7-8 hours or until pork is tender.
 Serve over rice, potatoes, or noodles and enjoy!

-- Low and slow is the best way to cook this recipe.
+- Low and slow is the best way to cook this slow cooker pork chops recipe.

 - A bone-in chop with a bit of marbling will yield the best result.

-- If you aren’t a fan of mushrooms, you can leave them out and use the cream of mushroom soup.
-However, since they’re slow-cooked, the mushrooms turn out very mild, so worth giving them a try.
+- If you aren’t a mushroom fan, you can leave them out and use the cream of mushroom soup.
+However, since they’re slow-cooked, the mushrooms become very mild, so worth giving them a try.

 - In a pinch, you can substitute chicken broth for beef broth.